* kinda like a journal, no responsibility taken for grammar, punctuation, spelling mistakes… or the lack of upper case letters *

 he’s not afraid to share, he just grew up in a different time… but also, one of his comments i’ve always remembered is if you tell someone you love them all the time, it loses its meaning. as he’s gotten older, he’s softened a bit…but i find there’s usually a way to apply the bigger meaning to that statement, in most situations

-the east end of london … adelaide + hamilton road … in the 30’s was the united nations. every race, every creed, every colour, every religion… gran rosie had a similar experience in england, so it was a natural fit. dad has told a few stories of that childhood, mentioned classmates and the trouble they’d gotten into … good clean fun
+the east end of london … adelaide + hamilton road … in the 30s was the united nations. every race, creed, colour and religion… gran rosie had a similar experience in england, so it was a natural fit. dad has told a few stories of that childhood, mentioned classmates and the trouble they’d gotten into … good clean fun …and as recently as a few years ago, he – and his remaining classmates – would meet every few weeks for coffee… i call ’em the east end old boys club…

 one of my favourites is when he and his buddies were running around the texaco station …i think on egerton st… shooting off roman candles at each other… wtf?